petermr/tigr2ess/installation/mac/INSTALLATION.md

 > git clone https://github.com/petermr/ami-jars.git

-- Set environmental variable to access the ami plugins (tools)
+- Set environment variable to access ami plugins (tools)

+    -How to Find your Path:
-Cloned repository contains .jars and ami plugins/tools.
-Get into either of the directory ../ami-jar/ami20190115/bin/ or ../ami-jar/ami20190211/bin/ folder.
-All ami tools are contained into it.
-Set the absolute path of the bin directory to environment variable.
+      - Cloned repository contains .jars and ami plugins/tools.
+      - Get into either of the directory ../ami-jar/ami20190115/bin/ or ../ami-jar/ami20190211/bin/ folder.
+      - All ami tools are contained in this directory.
+      - type <code>pwd</code> and copy this path.
+Replace this for <code>absolute-path</code> in the following command:

-> export PATH=$PATH:/absolute path/ami-jar/ami20190115/bin/
+> export PATH=$PATH:/absolute-path/ami-jar/ami20190115/bin/

-- Check for the set path.
+- Check your path:

 > echo $PATH

-Command will return absolute path of bin directory containing ami plugins/tools.
+- The above Command should return full path of bin directory containing ami plugins/tools.

-- Check for the installation.
+### Check Installation of ami

 > ami-search-cooccur

-If exported or installed correctly.
-It will list out all tool help and usage information.
+- If exported or installed correctly, this will either stay silent or list out all tool help and usage information.
+- If you get errors, please contact a helper.

-Full instructions for installation and use are given at http://github.com/contentmine/getpapers page.
+## Full instructions for installation and use are given at http://github.com/contentmine/getpapers page.